 Development overall remains positive but things have slowed down again in many aspects of this year’s IC50.

-The original ranking of the world’s largest crane-owning companies published in International Cranes and Specialized Transport, is now in its 24th year.
+The original ranking of the world’s largest crane-owning companies published in International Cranes and Specialized Transport, is up again but only just.
 Continuing the trend of the last two years, this year’s IC50 once again shows a smaller percentage growth.
 Following a 6 per cent increase in 2017 and 5 % in 2018, this year the rise has declined significantly further, to just 1 %.
 Here we are talking about the IC Index total of the top 100 of the 200 or so companies in the table.
 Areas also showing increases again this year are in the number of employees, up 2.38 % and the number of wheeled cranes, up just 0.5 %, or 131 units, to a total of 26,187.
 The increase last year was more than 4 %.